calienowak/WebProgramming/notes/class_outlines.md

 * Loading additional stylesheets

 #Thursday, September 22nd: Responsive Design
+* Next week: Career Fair, Reverse Career Fair.
+Be in class next Thursday --you don't want to miss it.
 * Last class: CSS
 * Why CSS?
 What do they give you?
 * Recall: id vs class